ContiPaolo/academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD student in scientific machine learning at Polytechnic University of Milan.
+I am a Research Associate in Fundamental Research in AI at The Alan Turing Institute.
 I am fascinated by the immense world that arises from blending core numerical methods with artificial intelligence learning techniques, which is what I am focusing on in my research activities.
 Lifelong learning is my attitude, and working day-by-day for long-term goals is my methodology.
 Mathematical engineer by formation, aerobic gymnast by passion.
 {style="text-align: justify;"}